Responsibilities of licence and permit holders

 - you believe you may not be able to comply with your licence terms, conditions and restrictions or

-- there are any significant change in circumstance occurs during the licence period (this includes, for example, if you change the purpose for which you use water or plan to use the water on a different property
+- any significant change in circumstance occurs during the licence period (this includes, for example, if you change the purpose for which you use water or plan to use the water on a different property).

 I have to meter my water use.
 What are my obligations?

 The department may require you to fit a water meter.
 Failure to comply with these metering requirements may attract a penalty.